 Eugene is a college town located in Oregon’s Willamette Valley.
 Home to the University of Oregon Ducks, a handful of breweries, and the Saturday Market, it’s a town full of college kids, hippies, and generally laid back folks.
+The area is also brimming with outdoor recreation, great restaurants, wineries, and natural beauty.
+Oregon alum or otherwise, Eugene is a great place to visit.

 Eugene is one of my favorite places.
 I went to U of O, where I studied English, and loved my time there.
 I now live back in LA, but I return to Eugene every fall to catch a football game.